bogdanbacila/AttributeGradingTest/README.md

 2. Press the button located on top of the head tracker for longer than 1 second.
 3. Position you head again to look down at the floor.
 4. Short-press the calibration button (< 1s).
-5. If the tracker starts drifting after a while, you can always press the button shortly (< 1s) to re-centre.

 - Now the head tracker is calibrated for the specific position it is currently mounted.
 It is recommended you do follow these steps every time you start a test or take the headphones off.